tonylindeberg/pyscsp/README.md

 sampled Gaussian kernel, the integrated Gaussian kernel and the linearily integrated Gaussian kernel.

+Chapter 14 in the book (Lindeberg 1993) and the paper (Lindeberg and Garding 1997) describe the notion of affine Gaussian scale space, with its closedness property under affine image transformations, referred to as affine covariance or affine equivariance.

 The paper (Lindeberg 1998a) describes the blob detector based on the spatial extrema of the Laplacian operator (N-jet function 'Laplace'), the interest point detector based on spatial extrema of the determinant of